tldr-pages/tldr-maintenance/README.md

 These [metrics](https://github.com/tldr-pages/tldr-maintenance/issues/25) will help contributors to quickly spot whether there is still work to do to maintain and improve the quality.
 It also helps to detect any issues in the [tldr-repo](https://github.com/tldr-pages/tldr).

 > [!NOTE]
-> Running [`set-alias-page.py`](https://github.com/tldr-pages/tldr/blob/main/scripts/set-alias-page.py) and [`wrong-filename.sh`](https://github.com/tldr-pages/tldr/blob/main/scripts/wrong-filename.sh) generates false-positives.
+> Running [`set-alias-page.py`](https://github.com/tldr-pages/tldr/blob/main/scripts/set-alias-page.py) and [`wrong-filename.py`](https://github.com/tldr-pages/tldr/blob/main/scripts/wrong-filename.py) generates false-positives.
 The results need to be checked by hand.
 It can be used by [CODEOWNERS](https://github.com/tldr-pages/tldr/blob/main/.github/CODEOWNERS) to watch their owned language to detect if there are changes needed.

 ## Metrics

 ### English

+- **Inconsistent filename(s)**
+  A filename is inconsistent when it doesn't match the title (`# ...`) of the page.
 - **Malformed more-info link page(s)**
   A page is malformed when the `> More information: <link>.` does not match the format in the [TLDR template](https://github.com/tldr-pages/tldr/blob/main/contributing-guides/translation-templates/more-info-link.md).
 - **Missing TLDR page(s)**
   A page is missing when there is a page that references another page (like `tldr example`), but the other page doesn't exist.
   Can also be seen implicit at [tldr translation](https://lukwebsforge.github.io/tldri18n/).
 - **Missing see also page(s)**
-  A page is missing when there is a page that mentions another page in its `> See also: ...` line, but the other page doesn't exist.
+  A page is missing when there is a page that mentions another page in its first `> See also: ...` line, but the other page doesn't exist.
 - **Misplaced page(s)**
   A page is misplaced when the page isn’t inside a folder in the list of supported platforms.
   Can also be seen implicit at [tldr translation](https://lukwebsforge.github.io/tldri18n/).